Some posts contain compensated links. Please read this disclaimer for more info.

 Regarded as the one traditional dish from Gjirokaster, qifqi is difficult to find anywhere else, even in Albania.
 In that sense, it is one of the most authentic and typical Albanian dishes imaginable.

 As a UNESCO World Heritage-listed town, Gjirokaster is visit-worthy as it is, but the presence of this delicious savory finger food makes it even more attractive.
-Qifqi are small balls made with boiled rice, eggs, herbs, salt and pepper, and occasionally cheese as well.
+Qifqi are small balls made with boiled rice, eggs, herbs, salt and pepper, and occasionally cheese.

 Albanian Meat & Fish Dishes